taylordm/Gene_sets_Pathways_Resource/README.md

 If publishing data using this resource, please list as:

-"Taylor, Deanne M.  The Gene Set and Pathway Resource. https://github.com/taylordm/Gene_sets_Pathways_Resource/ "
+"Taylor, Deanne M.  The Gene Sets and Pathways Resource. https://github.com/taylordm/Gene_sets_Pathways_Resource/ "